apache/druid/docs/operations/auth-ldap.md

 In this step, you can configure Druid to apply specific roles to users.
 This step is only needed in the following cases:

-- You don't want to rely on group associations configured in your LDAP server,
 - Your LDAP server does not support the `memberOf` attribute, or
-- The LDAP server does not support recursive group membership.
+- You want to configure a user with additional roles that are not mapped for the group(s) that the user is a member of

 If this is not the case for your scenario, you can skip this step.